Risky101/capstone/README.md

 scratch.py is the code in progress to connect to our postgres database and pull larger datasets into the algorithm to increase prediction accuracy.
 It has issues with transformation of the data and thus does not work in its current state.

+The frontend system is developed through Tableau.
+You must use the LEIE Data Set csv file to access it.